Theatrical Adapations of F. Scott Fitzgerald Works

 Episode 14 of Season 8 (The Young and the Beautiful) of "Robert Montgomery Presents" TV-show, aired on Dec.
 10, 1956, is based on this play.
 Cast: Lee Remick as Josephine.

-1955: Biography in sound - F. Scott Fitzgerald
+1955: F. Scott Fitzgerald

-(biography radio-program, CBS, USA)
+(biography radio-program, NBC, USA)

 1949: This Side Of Paradise